readthedocs/readthedocs.org/docs/integrations.rst

 Integrations
 ============

-The primary method that Read the Docs uses to detect changes to your documentation and versions is through the use of *integrations*.
+Read the Docs provides integrations with several VCS providers to detect changes to your documentation and versions, mainly using *webhooks*.
 Integrations are configured with your repository provider, such as GitHub, Bitbucket or GitLab, and with each change to your repository, Read the Docs is notified.
 When we